Find a cheap

 How much does this website cost to use?

 Awesome Power is free to use and always will be.
-In the future, we may accept donations to cover server costs.

 Can we see the calculations used in the results?